zakvarty/data_science_notes/docs/210-data-checklist.md

   - If so, are there packages or helper function that would let you read this data into R?
   - Why might you not find many data files on Github?

-- Play [flukeout]() to familiarise yourself with some CSS selectors.
+- Play [CSS Diner](https://flukeout.github.io/) to familiarise yourself with some CSS selectors.

 - Identify 3 APIs that give access to data on topics that interest you.
 Write a post on the discussion forum describing the APIs and use one of them to load some data into R.